systemjs/systemjs/README.md

 ### Paths Configuration

-The `System` loader comes with a paths configuation system.
+The `System` loader comes with a paths configuration system.
 While not part of SystemJS, it is described here for completion.

 _Note: The implementation is currently in discussion and not specified, thus it is subject to change._